Do you have money to run daily operations in your business?

 Related read: How to manage cash flow for small business; tips & guide

 Poor quality of products

 Customers are paying short, due to quality issues.
 Small businesses facing a capital crunch may not deliver on quality with their products or services, and this will result in customer dissatisfaction.

 Detailed information on inventory not available and Inventory turnover problems.
 Companies need to purchase inventory on a regular basis to keep their business going.
 However, if inventory for a company includes raw materials and finished goods.
-An insufficient amount of stocks can result in reduced sales and delay for customers, leading to the vicious cycle of poor cash flow into the company.
+An insufficient amount of stocks can result in reduced sales and delays for customers, leading to the vicious cycle of poor cash flow into the company.

 Delay in payment to vendors